NordicHPC/sonar/doc/NEW-FORMAT.md

 Within each envelope, `Data` and `Errors` are exclusive of each other.

-Within each data object, no json:api `id` field is needed since the monitoring component is a client in spec terms.
+Within each Data object, no json:api `id` field is needed since the monitoring component is a client in json:api spec terms.

 The errors field in an envelope is populated only for hard errors that prevent output from being produced at all.
 Soft/recoverable errors are represented in the primary data objects.

 MetadataObject and ErrorObject are shared between the various data types, everything else is specific to the data type and has a name that clearly indicates that.